-The research also observed another remarkable contrast from synthetic drug: Sencha tea differentiated between normal cells and cancerous cells, both sensitive and resistant cells.
+The research also observed another remarkable contrast from the synthetic drug: Sencha tea differentiated between normal cells and cancerous cells, both sensitive and resistant cells.
 That means, no damage was done to normal cells while cancer cells died.

 2) Cell Cycle Arrest

 Now, the research moved on to analyze the cancer cells’ growth cycle.
 Great news—the cancer cells’ growth was clearly “arrested,” and was followed by the death of cancer cells, so-called “apoptosis.”

 By studying molecular events in cells, scientists have determined that the phase of the cell cycle can be divided into 4 steps: Gap 0 (G0), Gap 1 (G1), S (synthesis) phase, Gap 2 (G2), and Mitosis (M phase).